[Case Study] How Touchright Software saved hours of dev time after switching from Walkme to Userpilot

 After using Walkme – on average, 50% of users reached the key activation points; the conversion rate from trial to paying averaged 35%;

-After switching to Userpilot -on average, 50% of users were reaching the key activation points (although Rachel recognises there is still room for improvement – as they need to test different options to improve some of the completion rates which will bring up the average); and yet – the conversion rate from trial to paying went up by 11% – now averaging 40%.
+After switching to Userpilot -on average, 50% of users were reaching the key activation points (although Rachel recognises there is still room for improvement – as they need to test different options to improve some of the completion rates which will bring up the average); and yet – the conversion rate from trial to paying went up by over 40% (11 percentage points) – now averaging 40%.

 Would you like to start building similar experiences without any code?
 Sign up for Userpilot demo today!